crowdwave/checkpoint401/README.md

 --header-name-method

-**_To understand why they important, you must first understand that Nginx and Caddy (and presumably Traefik) will pass the URI and method of the inbound request to the forward auth server in headers._**
+**_To understand why these are important, you must first understand that Nginx and Caddy (and presumably Traefik) will pass the URI and method of the inbound request to the forward auth server in headers._**

 **_The exact headers they use differs between Nginx/Caddy/Traefik and is also configurable by you in your web server setup._**